jcalabrese2/CTL_Final/README.md

 (5)Letter/email from your partner expressing their level of satisfaction with the product and plans for its continued upkeep.

 (6)Project Biography on Github, formatted either as a Markdown file or as a document served from a GitHub Page (e.g., HTML or PDF). (described below under Product) This could easily be your repo’s README file.
-NOTE: I should be able to find everything I need to grade your project by reading this document be it through links or reference. ## COMPLETE
+NOTE: I should be able to find everything I need to grade your project by reading this document be it through links or reference.
+## Complete

-(7)Your project title and links to your repo and biography recorded here. ## COMPLETE
+(7)Your project title and links to your repo and biography recorded here.
+## Complete